Delta Force: America Strikes Back!

 Delta Force: America Strikes Back! is a role-playing game published by Task Force Games in 1986.

 Description

 Delta Force: America Strikes Back! is a modern military/espionage system depicting characters who are members of the West's elite anti-terrorist units including the United States' Delta Force and Britain's SAS.
 The basic game consists of a rule book (48 pages); a "Warbook" (40 pages) describing the composition of twenty terrorist and eight anti-terrorist groups and stats for their standard weapons, equipment and vehicles; and a book of three scenarios (32 pages).
-The game also includes a card stock GM's screen.
+The game also includes a card stock 3-panel GM's screen.